greenboxal/doggohub/doc/api/projects.md

 | `id` | integer/string | yes | The ID of the project or NAMESPACE/PROJECT_NAME |
 | `branch` | string | yes | The name of the branch |

-## Admin fork relation
+## Admin bork relation

-Allows modification of the forked relationship between existing projects.
+Allows modification of the borked relationship between existing projects.
 Available only for admins.

-### Create a forked from/to relation between existing projects.
+### Create a borked from/to relation between existing projects.

 ```
-POST /projects/:id/fork/:forked_from_id
+POST /projects/:id/bork/:borked_from_id
 ```

 Parameters: